 How to do it!

-Easy Application.
-For a repair to be effective in the field, it has to be simple enough for crews to apply efficiently.
-Installation productivity saves money.
+For a repair to be effective in the field, it must be straightforward enough for crews to apply efficiently.
+Increased installation productivity saves money.

 - To start, simply drill a 3/8″ diameter hole about one inch deep into the crack at several points along the crack.
 Clean the crack and holes with a vacuum.* (Click here to learn how to work safely around silica dust).